vtereshkov/xdpw/README.md

 * Native x86 code generation (Windows executables)
 * Support for both console and GUI applications
 * No external assembler or linker needed
-* Source file inclusion facility
-* Single-precision floating-point arithmetic (using the x87 FPU)
+* Floating-point arithmetic using the x87 FPU
 * Compiler source for Delphi 6/7, Free Pascal and XD Pascal itself

 ## Detailed description